willemliu/universal-comments-plugin/README.md

 ![Extension options](https://github.com/willemliu/universal-comments-plugin/blob/master/screenshots/options.jpg?raw=true "Extension options")

-Enable: uncheck to disable the plugin (default: checked)
+`Enable`: uncheck to disable the plugin (default: checked)

-Hide button overlay: check to hide the `Universal Comments` button overlay.
+`Hide button overlay`: check to hide the `Universal Comments` button overlay.
 You can still toggle the comments overlay clicking the Extension icon. (default: unchecked)

-Overlay height (%): Comments overlay height as a percentage of the viewport (default: 50)
+`Overlay height (%)`: Comments overlay height as a percentage of the viewport (default: 50)

 ## Disable on your website